 - Activities AC: We propose a fixed fee of \$61,880.
-The following items are not included in that fixed fee: - Evaluations of other county facilities to be negotiated at a later date if required. - o Commercial Real Estate Appraisal proposed as a reimbursable expense - Activities D & F. We propose a fixed fee of \$82,120.
+The following items are not included in that fixed fee: - Evaluations of other county facilities to be negotiated at a later date if required.
+0 - Commercial Real Estate Appraisal proposed as a reimbursable expense 0 - Activities D & F. We propose a fixed fee of \$82,120.
 The Scope of Work and Fee may be renegotiated for these services pending the results of work completed in Activities AC.
-That is, fees may be reduced if the number of facility options is less than three as currently outlined. - Activity E: Scope of work and fee proposal to be negotiated at a later date when scope of improvements is established. - For example, detailed programming of the selected option may range from a small addition or renovation at the existing facilities to programming a new jail addition at the satellite plus a complete new sheriff's facility.
-As such we could envision fees ranging from \$5,000 - \$40,000, or so. - Development of complete schematic design plans (if desired) for the selected option is generally 15% of the full architecturalengineering effort.
-The schematic design fee, like the programming fee above, is dependent upon the selected option.
+That is, fees may be reduced if the number of facility options is less than three as currently outlined. - Activity E: Scope of work and fee proposal to be negotiated at a later date when scope of improvements is established. - For example, detailed programming of the selected option may range from a small 0 addition or renovation at the existing facilities to programming a new jail addition at the satellite plus a complete new sheriff's facility.
+As such we could envision fees ranging from \$5,000 - \$40,000, or so. - Development of complete schematic design plans (if desired) for the selected option is 0 generally 15% of the full architecturalengineering effort.
+The schematic design fee, like